 Integration with Modern NLP Models:

-Subword tokenization methods used by models like BERT reduce the need for specific lemmatization processes.
-However, lemmatization remains valuable for enhancing rule-based applications and human understanding.
+Subword tokenization in models like BERT reduces the need for specific lemmatization, but it remains valuable for rule-based applications and human interpretation.

 Applications of Lemmatization Across Industries